Topscientist/topscientist/README.md

 Hey There!
 My name is Topscientist and I am a python and web programmer!
 I am currently working on a discord bot (Artys Modertion) and just general programming life and yeah, That's all I have to say for now, See you around!

 - 🔭 I’m currently working on ...
-- Discord Bots, Open source python code, A facebook rival and much more!
+- Discord Bots, Open source python code, A meta rival and much more!

 - 💬 Ask me about... **Anything**...